Codecademy/docs/content/dart/concepts/switch/operators/operators.md

 ---
-Title: 'operators.md #4242'
+Title: 'Operators'

 Description: 'Operators in Dart are special symbols or phrases used to perform operations on variables and values.'

 Subjects: 'These operators are categorized into several types based on their functionality'
-- 'arithmetic'
-- 'equality and relational'
-- 'type test'
-- 'logical'
+- 'Code Foundations'
-- 'bitwise'
+- 'Developer Tools'
-- 'assignment operators'
+- 'Web Developement'

 Tags:
+- 'Dart'
-- 'DartLang'
+- 'Syntax'
-- 'DartOperators'
+- 'Operators'
 - 'Programming'
-- 'Coding"
+- 'Data Structure'

 CatalogContent:
 - 'Arithmetic Operators'